 See also Lawrence's description of building the Center Jump Seat.

-In late 2007, Lawrence was back, with the top on this time.
+In late 2007, Lawrence was back at Wheeler, with the top on this time.
 (Check out how he keeps that rear curtain so neatly out of the way.)
 He wrote, "Went to Wildlife Refuge for our annual trip, was very upset when I found the gates were closed a month earlier this year.
 Made a few quick snapshots by the lake as a last resort."

 "A little early for good colors down south.
 A few leaves are beginning to turn.
 Heidi as usual was very excited about the trip.
 I guess this may be her last trip as she is 16 years old."